The Food That Built America Season 4 Episodes

 Episode 15 - Dog Eat Dog

-At a time when dog food is a rarity and cat food is almost nonexistent, it will take visionary innovators to invent the first dog treat, the first dry dog food, the first cat food, and many more innovations that will carve out the billion-dollar pet food industry, and solidify dogs and cats as part of the American family.
+Visionary innovators invent the first dog treat, the first dry dog food, the first cat food, and many more innovations that will carve out the billion-dollar pet food industry.

 Episode 16 - Beer Run

 At a time when U.S. beer is dominated by the same lager style, one Milwaukee company experiments with something new.
-What starts as an unappealing low-calorie beer will become the number one beer in America, and a battle between two all-time titans to be the king of light beer.
+What starts as an unappealing low-calorie beer will become the number one beer in America.

 More movies and TV shows at the American TV Listings Guide..